AnasBlock/Screenshots/Usecase - BlockCluster for Supply Chain Tracking.md

 The receipt would act as a **declaration** by the receiving participant that he has taken the custody of the goods.
 The lat-long details in the asset info would help in tracking the location of the asset in real-time.

-The information on transfer of ownership would be stored in blocks, one after another, forming chain custody.
+The information on transfer of ownership would be stored in blocks, one after another, forming a chain of custody.
 Based on both these information, it is easy to trace back the asset to its origin and know the custodian of the asset at a specific time.
 Only the authorized members can access the information about whereabouts of the assets.